SriSupratikTalari/Telco-Churn/README.md

 Based on the analysis, businesses should:

-1. **Focus on high-risk customer segments** identified by the models
+1. **Deploy XGBoost (GridSearchCV) for churn prediction** - Best ROC-AUC (0.8451) for identifying at-risk customers
+2. **Use Neural Network for high-accuracy scenarios** - Highest accuracy (0.80) for general predictions
-2. **Implement early warning systems** using the Logistic Regression model (best ROC-AUC)
+3. **Implement early warning systems** combining multiple model predictions for robust detection
-3. **Monitor key features** that influence churn (tenure, contract type, monthly charges)
+4. **Monitor key features** that influence churn:
+   - Contract type (month-to-month has highest churn)
+   - Tenure (new customers at higher risk)
+   - Internet service type (Fiber optic users show higher churn)
+   - Monthly charges and total charges
+   - Lack of online security and tech support services
-4. **Develop targeted retention strategies** for customers predicted to churn
+5. **Develop targeted retention strategies** for high-risk customer segments identified by models
+6. **Prioritize recall over precision** when cost of false negatives (missing churners) is high
-5. **Consider customer lifetime value** when prioritizing retention efforts
+7. **Consider customer lifetime value** when prioritizing retention efforts
+8. **Focus on customers without dependents or partners** as they show higher churn rates

 ## 📝 Future Improvements